 - Visual design, storyboarding, and typographic principles

-Technical or software skills: course building with authoring tools, web design, video or audio editing, proficiency in content management systems, learning management systems, etc.
+Technical or software skills: course building with instructional design software, web design, video or audio editing, proficiency in content management systems, learning management systems, etc.

 Soft skills for instructional designers

 Theoretical background and technical knowledge are must-haves for your ID starter pack.
 However, it’s interpersonal competencies that will make you shine as a proficient instructional designer.

 As Luke Hobson, Senior Instruction Designer at MIT, states in his interview for iSpring, instructional design is actually very team based and craves soft skills.
 ID professionals often work with several stakeholders, including SMEs and clients, or lead a team of 5-10 content developers.
 So, they should come up with solutions for conflicts and rising issues, and find a happy medium for everyone.

 Here are the interpersonal competencies that an instructional designer should be well versed in:

 - Project management skills

 - Communication skills